marymacmurray/community-spoon/README.md

 ## Description
-Generate random users based on location who can bring appetizers, entrees, and desserts to build a dinner party.
+Generate users based on location who can bring appetizers, entrees, and desserts to build a dinner party.

 ## Wireframes